Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 Before you start, please choose and note down a port you wish to reserve for your seed node to communicate on.
-This step is critical, as failing to provide the correct part will result in failure.
+This step is critical, as failing to provide the correct port will result in failure.

 ### Docker setup